 - Slow down!
 Stress is the biggest cause of anxiety.
 If you’re starting to feel stressed, take a break and practice some stress relief techniques.

-- Do something you life.
+- Do something with your life.
 Our passions are what keep us going, and your life can’t get in the way of having some time just for you.

 - Spend time with family and friends.